 The Studio Art major offers abundant opportunities for students to work in a variety of media with guidance from our talented faculty.
 Studio concentrations include Ceramics, Drawing, Glass, Jewelry/Metals/Enameling, Painting, Print Media and Photography, Sculpture and Expanded Media, and Textiles.

 Students work with traditional and non-traditional materials while learning contemporary art concepts.
-Additionally, a new school-wide digital fabrication studio is accessible to all majors.
+Our state-of-the-art facilities are located under one roof, including a new school-wide digital fabrication studio called the ARTech Studio is accessible to all majors.
 Students are encouraged to work across disciplines and employ a contemporary approach to art making, helping them define what it means to be an artist and a maker in the 21st century.

 Please see our Studio Art Graduate Program page for more information on our M.F.A. and M.A. degree offerings.